Annual Health Check

 The checks offer a yearly review of the patients mental and physical health.
 The healthcare professional will ask the person about their lifestyle; what food they eat, whether they drink or smoke (if relevant), and what exercise they do.

 Each practice should have a lead GP for learning disabilities, supported by other members of the clinical and administration team.
 It is the GP’s responsibility to maintain the LD register.
-It is important your child is enrolled on this learning disability register.
+It is important your child is enrolled on this learning disability register

 An invitation to the Health Check may include a phone call to a carer or an easy-read invite letter.
+The individual or their carer can phone the surgery to request an Annual Health Check.

 IF their doctor’s surgery does not offer annual health checks, you could: